Skip to main content

 processingpaid

 The payment failed.
-Most common causes:
+Common reasons include:

-• Customer canceled the payment
+• The customer cancelled the payment

 • Insufficient funds

-• Rejected by the anti-fraud system
+• Rejection by the anti-fraud system

 The customer took no action and the transaction expired (timeout).

-Behavior per payment method
+Behaviour by payment method

-Different payment methods have different lifecycle patterns:
+Different payment methods have different lifecycles:

-MethodGoes through processing?Typical time for payment
+MethodMoves through processing?Typical time to pay

-BLIKYes~2 minutes (code validity)
+BLIKYes~2 minutes (code lifetime)

 Bank transfers (PBL)YesUp to 15 minutes